Michael-Cowie/Notes/Math/geometry/properties_for_two_parallel_lines.md

 l_1 \parallel l_2
 ```

-Parallel lines also main equidistant from each other at every point.
+Parallel lines also maintain an equal distance (are equidistant) from each other at every point.

 <div align='center'>
     <img src='./images/42.png'>